Mr Leong Keng Thai

 Professor Steven Miller

-Vice Provost (Research), Singapore Management University
+Vice Provost (Research) & Professor of Information Systems (Practice), Singapore Management University

 Professor Steven Miller is the Vice Provost (Research) of Singapore Management University since 2012 with the responsibilities for the University’s Office of Research & Tech Transfer, Institutional Review Board for Human Research Protection, Office of Post-Graduate Research Programmes, and oversight of SMU Institutes, Centres, and Labs, and Areas of Excellence.
 He was the Founding Dean of the SMU School of Information Systems (SIS), a position he has held from December 2002 to June 2016.
 As Founding Dean of SIS, he concentrated on developing all aspects of the School of information Systems, including undergraduate and post-graduate educational programmes, research strategies and capabilities, interactions with external stakeholders, and the SIS relationship with Carnegie Mellon.
 Prior to joining SMU, Professor Miller held senior positions in technology, management and consulting with Fujitsu Ltd in both Japan and the US; RWD Technologies in the US; and IBM Global Services where he was Chief Architect Executive for Business Innovation Services, Asia Pacific.
 He serves on various advisory panels and committees under Singapore’s Ministry of Communication and Information, Ministry of National Development, and National Research Foundation, providing inputs on Infocomm R&D, Infocomm Manpower Development, and University – Industry collaborations.